tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 #### Block Verification

-Verification of blocks would not verify a set of many signatures.
-Verification would instead check the single multi-signature using the public keys stored by the validator.
 Currently, we verify each validator signature using the public key associated with that validator.
+With signature aggregation, verification of blocks would not verify many signatures individually, but would instead check the (single) multi-signature using the public keys stored by the validator.
+This would also require a mechanism for indicating which validators are included in the aggregated signature.

 #### IBC Relaying